KylePFisher/CIST2100/T2/channels.md

   check the information boards around campus frequently and use of these boards will be helpful to let students know who we are.
 * Talking to University Faculty
-  * Reaching out to University faculty would also be a big help to our company as getting them familiar with our business could help them help their students if any of them are in need of a laptop.
+  * Reaching out to University faculty would also be a big help to our company as getting them familiar with our business could help them help their students if any of them need of a laptop.
 * Surveys
   * We'll give students an opportunity to help us improve our service after they have returned their laptops.
 This will help us address any criticisms a student may have of our service and better our service in the future.